halbeeb/YamSupplyForecast-and-Analysis/README.md

 # YamSupplyForecast and Analysis
- This uses different analytics technique to forecast Yam supply in Nigeria and Analysis its determinants in the Country
+ This uses different analytics technique to forecast yam supply in Nigeria and then analyse its determinants in the Country using Regression model